randomletters/motion_dimmer/README.md

 ### Prediction Brightness

 You might set this to a low brightness that just barely illuminates the room.
 Then, if you activate the main trigger, the Motion Dimmer will turn on the dimmer to full configured settings.
-If you don't enter the room and activate the main trigger, the dimmer will turn back off after a short time.
+Prediction Brightness will not cause the dimmer to go brighter than the current dropdown option brightness even if it is set higher.
+If you don't enter the room and activate the main trigger, the dimmer will turn back off after the time specified in Prediction Time.

 ### Minimum Brightness